derekjwilliams/postgraphile_v5_simple_example/simple_node_project_with_plugin/README.md

 ### What This Does

-Runs Postgraphile in a node express server.
+Runs Postgraphile in a node express server, using a simple plugin

 ### Implementation